codehag/talks/proposals/sagas-on-the-debugger.md

 Functional programming has become very popular for building robust, complex UIs, and using react and redux is a pleasure.
-However, there are some problems which have not been fully addressed with the react/redux pattern, for instance, the scourge of the side effect, the horrors of the race conditions, and asyncronous hell.
-These problems are not endemic to react/redux -- as such the inspiration for addressing these issues have come from a variety of different sources
+However, there are some problems which have not been fully addressed with the react/redux pattern, for instance, side effects, race conditions, and asyncronous hell.

-On the Firefox debugger, we have explored two options within the react ecosystem for dealing with these problems which reach outside of the clean react-redux pattern: Thunk args and Sagas.
+On the Firefox debugger, we have explored two options within the react ecosystem for dealing with these problems which reach outside of the react-redux pattern: Thunk args and Sagas.
 Using a recent refactoring of debugger breakpoints as a case study, We will explore the strengths and weaknesses of each, the rational and histories behind the patterns, and how we came to our chosen solution.
-The talk will be a bit advanced, and assumes some knowledge of react, reframe or similar frontend framework.
+The talk assumes some knowledge of react, reframe or similar frontend framework, but might prove an interesting inspiration for similar problems in other places!